 A bone can break in many ways.
 Here are some fracture types you may hear about:

-The fracture may be comminuted (bone broken into more than 2 pieces).
+Comminuted fracture.
+The bone is broken into more than 2 pieces.

 What are the signs and symptoms of a femur fracture?

 Inability to walk